 Sequoia : The perfect Family Yacht to explore Indonesia

-Indulge in Luxury and Comfort aboard Sequoia superyacht: Sequoia offer all the amenities for a luxurious stay amidst Indonesia’s stunning landscapes.
+Sequoia yacht offer all the amenities for a luxurious stay amidst Indonesia’s stunning landscapes.
 From spacious cabins and gourmet kitchens to water toys, and professional crews, you can enjoy the comforts of home while cruising the breathtaking waters of Indonesia.
 She can hosts up to 6 guests with a crew of 10.
-Perfect for a family charter or small friendly group, you will have a perfect service and she is one of the rare yacht in the area offering this type of exclusive service!
+Perfect for a family charter or small friendly group.
+Available for charter from $97,125 weekly.

 Conclusion